4. Motion in 2D and 3D#

 The Verification

-# Verification of fireworks projectile motion
+# Verification of fireworks projectile problem

 import numpy as np

-v0 = 70.0
+v0 = 70.0 # launch speed in m/s

-theta = np.radians(75.0)
+theta = np.radians(75.0) # launch angle in radians

 v0x = v0*np.cos(theta)